You don't need green fingers to be able to grow new plants from seed, and it only takes a few minutes.

 |All these were free - I just helped myself!|

-If you hate weeding, but like getting extra plants for free, look carefully around your garden this weekend and you might find you can turn a bit of weeding into something far more productive.
+If you hate weeding, but like getting extra plants for nothing, look carefully around your garden this weekend and you might find you can turn a bit of weeding into something far more productive.

 Saturday, 1 July 2017